magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39521-unable-to-set-shipping-address-on-cart-via-graphql.md

 ## Issue

-The user is not able to set shipping address on the carts with an empty telephone number via GraphQ despite the fact that the Show Telephone is configured as optional.
+The user is not able to set shipping address on the carts with an empty telephone number via GraphQL despite the fact that the Show Telephone is configured as optional.

 <ins>Steps to reproduce</ins>: